 –EEF rewards exceptional and innovative ideas.

-How to submit applications: Please submit a separate word document for each grant you submit.
-Please attach all applications to one email, with the name of your school in the subject line, to firstname.lastname@example.org.Please list the priority ranking of your applications in the email.
-Please name the word document “School Name__Grant Title.”
+2. How to submit applications: Please click here to download the application form: EEF Grant Application Form 2018.
+Please submit a separate word document for each grant you submit.
+Please attach all applications to one email, with the name of your school in the subject line, to firstname.lastname@example.org.
+Please list the priority ranking of your applications in the email.
+Please name the word document “School Name_<Ranking Number>_Grant Title.”
 For example: “Camas Ridge_1_OBOB.”
+Handwritten grant applications will not be reviewed.

 Grant requests may be requested in any amount up to $5000.
-EEF encourages schools to submit multiple grant requests for a range of high quality projects.
+Schools may submit up to 5 grant requests total.
 EEF does not guarantee funding for every school that applies.
 Applications must align with EEF’s Mission Statement and should be professional and show thought.
 Grants which have been requested and funded more than three years in a row must document impact and success to be considered for ongoing funding.

 While we welcome applications that pertain to a variety of needs, we prioritize grants that relate to the following: Arts, Literacy, and STEM.
 The Foundation will consider technology grants as long as they have been approved by Kim Finch, the district’s Instruction Technology Administrator.